Summer Home Maintenance Checklist: Save Money While You Wait Out Interest Rates

 Finally, one home maintenance benefit people often overlook is that it can protect you from liability lawsuits.
 Whether it’s removing low tree branches or stabilizing a weak deck joist, keeping your house in shape means a safer home for you, your family and your guests.

-Spring Home Maintenance Checklist: Must-Do Tasks
+Summer Home Maintenance Checklist: Must-Do Tasks

 HVAC Systems

-A good place to start spring upkeep is with your HVAC system.
+A good place to start summer upkeep is with your HVAC system.
 HVAC systems are one of the most expensive parts of our homes and regular maintenance can prevent a costly repair down the road.
 First on your list should be replacing your HVAC filter.
 This filter should be replaced based on your HVAC system’s specifications, but a good rule of thumb is every two or three months.

-Next, schedule a spring check up with an HVAC professional.
+Next, schedule a check up with an HVAC professional.
 During a seasonal check up, your HVAC technician should physically inspect your HVAC unit, evaluate the accuracy of your thermostat and check your refrigerant levels.
 All this information can help the technician understand the overall health of the machine and recommend any needed fixes.
 This seasonal service often runs around $100 and can extend the life of your unit and keep you from a surprise air conditioning failure in the middle of a July heat wave.

 Landscape